Fuel Pump Replacement: A DIY Guide

 Before you disconnect the fuel lines, make sure you have someone else ready to block them so gas doesn't leak out.

-Once you replace the fuel pump and connect fuel lines again, bolt the pump in place and start the engine to see if the installation is a success and there are no leaks.
+Once you replace the fuel pump and connect fuel lines again, bolt the pump in place, replace fuel pump fuse, and start the engine to see if the installation is a success and there are no leaks.